What's happened

 How we got here

-The incident occurred when Rios Pérez and her husband went to the wrong house for a cleaning job.
-Andersen, believing someone was trying to break in, fired a shot through his door, hitting her in the head.
-Indiana's stand-your-ground law permits deadly force if a person reasonably believes their home is under threat, but police found no evidence she entered the home.
-The case echoes similar incidents in other states where mistaken entries led to deadly shootings.
+The incident occurred on Nov.
+5 when Rios Pérez, part of a cleaning crew, mistakenly approached Andersen's home.
+Andersen fired through his door, hitting her in the head.
+Indiana's stand-your-ground law allows deadly force if a person reasonably believes it necessary to prevent unlawful entry, but police found no evidence she entered the home.
+The case echoes similar incidents across the US where mistaken identity led to deadly shootings, raising questions about the limits of self-defense laws.

 Go deeper